Fundamental Analog Circuits Research

 (Thrust leader: Pavan Hanumolu, U. of Illinois Urbana-Champaign)

 The research in this thrust focuses on cross-cutting areas in analog and mixed-signal circuits, which impact all TxACE application areas (Energy Efficiency, Public Safety, Security, and Health Care).
-The research includes the design of various analog-to-digital converters, communication links, I/O circuits, noise reduction techniques, temperature sensors, new amplifier topologies suitable for use in nano-scale CMOS, development of CAD tools for AI-assisted design and layout generation, and testing of integrated circuits.
+The research includes the design of various analog-to-digital converters, communication links, I/O circuits, noise reduction techniques, temperature sensors, new amplifier topologies suitable for use in nano-scale CMOS, the development of CAD tools for AI-assisted design and layout generation, and the testing of integrated circuits.

 Fundamental Analog Thrust